KailerS/bamazon/README.md

 Included a picture not included in the video of selecting a quantity higher than instock returns a message saying not enough and letting you select again.
 ![Proof of selecting over in-stock works](stock.jpg)
+## Instalation
+This app requires a npm install of node

+## Deployment
+This app has no front end so its ran in the local users console.

+## Built With
+* Node.js
+* MySQL